markalansmith/draftmim/README.md

 # draftmim

-draftmim is a prototype site for aggregeating NBA draft information.
+draftmim is a prototype site for aggregating NBA draft information.